Bajestan County

 Bajestan County (شهرستان بجستان) is in Razavi Khorasan province, Iran.
 Its capital is the city of Bajestan.

 History

-After the 2006 National Census, Bajestan District was separated from Gonabad County in the establishment of Bajestan County, which was divided into two districts of two rural districts each, with the city of Bajestan as its capital.
+In 2007, Bajestan District was separated from Gonabad County in the establishment of Bajestan County, which was divided into two districts of two rural districts each, with the city of Bajestan as its capital.

 Demographics

 Population

-At the time of the 2011 census, the county's population was 30,664 people in 9,244 households.
+At the time of the 2011 National Census, the county's population was 30,664 people in 9,244 households.
 The 2016 census measured the population of the county as 31,207 in 10,011 households.

 Administrative divisions

 Bajestan County's population history and administrative structure over two consecutive censuses are shown in the following table.